tyler-parker/full-house-challenge/README.md

 every 2 seconds.
 5. Once you have a full house, stop drawing cards and highlight the card images that belong to the full house using any kind of css styling you like.

+## Starting the app:
+* Clone the repo
+* Install packages `npm install`
+* Run `npm start`

+## Current bugs:
+* Card requests are not limited to 2 seconds
+* "Restart Game" button is only toggling components -- need to have button that calls a new deck
+* Only way to start new deck is to refresh the page

+## Backlog:
+* Need to present the `cardCompare` object better.
+Right now it's just stringified
+* Maybe some animations on the cards to spin when there's a full house